KaanKarahann/cs408/README.md

 - Opens a GUI window labeled **Central Server**.
 - Listens on port 6000 for incoming data from the Drone.
-- Displays all received messages and logs anomalies.
+- Displays all received messages.
+- Shows a table of aggregated average temperature/humidity per sensor.
+- Lists anomalies with timestamps and flags.
+- Shows real-time connection **status** of each sensor (Connected/Disconnected).

 ---